Skip navigation

 I have previously held posts within primary education as a full-time teaching Deputy and as a Headteacher; as an English Consultant, Professional Development Lead at Science Learning Centre North East (Durham University) and as a school-based coach and mentor, supporting the entry of those new to the teaching profession.

 While working as curriculum development and environmental science/CDT lead in Wimbledon, I was sponsored by the Japanese Shinagawa Shipbuilding Foundation and Japanese External Trade Organisation (JETRO) to visit Japan, in order to learn about the education system there - especially approaches to STEM.
 The creative integration of science, early engineering and arts was a key part of my own school's approach to developing STEM.
 In schools throughout Tokyo, Kyoto, Osaka and Kagoshima, I observed the compulsory use of origami in kindergartens, as an approach to teaching spatial geometry, through 3-d model-making.
 I learned of Japan's very deep regard for British engineering and their detailed knowledge of the history and work of Swan Hunter's Shipyard in Wallsend, Tyneside - my place of birth.
 This knowledge was of personal and professional significance because my father had served as a 19 year old Royal Engineer from Wallsend, in the Burma Campaign during World War II.
-This visit prompted my return to the North East, to take up a role as a Deputy Headteacher in a Wallsend school, where, in collaboration with inspirational colleagues, the focus of my work was to build the social and scientific capital of children - resulting in Excellence in Cities awards in 2004, 2005, 2006 (North Tyneside LA).
+This visit prompted my return to the North East, to take up a role as a Deputy Headteacher in a Wallsend school, where, in collaboration with inspirational colleagues, the focus of my work was to build the social and scientific capital of children - resulting in a Sure Start Award for the Early Years team (2003) and Excellence in Cities awards in 2004, 2005, 2006 (North Tyneside LA).

 In 2007, during Headship I designed a Rolls-Royce Science Prize finalist project: 'The Roman Apothecary Garden and Fairytale Willow Village,' resulting in the construction of multiple outdoor environments in which to situate creative inquiry-based learning.
 This funded project enabled my staff team to reconnect children with nature in role as agentic artists, authors, scientists, mathematicians, historians, geographers and environmental stewards.
 In 2007 I was a recipient of the AstraZeneca Science Teaching Trust's Award: Primary Science Teacher of the Year for creativity in science teaching, presented by Professor Hugh Lawlor, at the University of Liverpool.
 I am now a fellow of the Primary Science Teaching Trust's Teacher College.
 Many of the inspirational PSTT North-East fellows are working in partnership with the science team to develop our students' planning, teaching and assessment skills through taught lectures and mentoring on placement.

 During my role as Professional Development Lead, at Science Learning Centre North-East, I audited the professional development needs of primary teachers in the region, and, in collaboration with colleagues in the SLC network, I developed appropriate programmes of professional development, at a time of transition to the current National Curriculum (DfE, 2013).
 In 2013 I was invited to join the Royal Society of Chemistry Primary Teacher Advisory Group.
+I have co-designed science professional development workshops for Teach First trainees and for the Rainham Marks Science Learning Partnership to, enhance the scientific subject knowledge of primary teachers.

 During my career in higher education I have worked as a Teaching Fellow, Senior Lecturer and STEM CPD provider at Durham, Canterbury Christ Church and Manchester Metropolitan Universities and as English Lead at Sunderland University.